 Slovakia's engagement in the Balkans was very positive and it was very positive in Kosovo as well.
 Slovak diplomats were active and successful with the initiatives and activities in the entire Balkan developments.
 Slovak diplomats enjoy a very good reputation in the Balkans and their names are well-known.
 Slovakia, since early international engagement was a part of the international community in Kosovo.
 After the war it has been active in all international mechanisms in Kosovo (KFOR, EULEX, OSCE, etc).
 The Slovak solders (members of KFOR) situated near Podujevo were hosted and accepted very well from the local Albanian population and their reputation was excellent.
 The same opinion could be heard by solders that served in Kosovo as well.
 Civil Society is to be ranked at the top for the contribution it gave to the development of civil society in Kosovo.
-Slovak civil society organizations gave a tremendous contribution in the development of civil society in Kosovo.
 They were and are actively having a continual impact on the development of civil society organizations in Kosovo.
 Slovak NGOs among the other forms were direct partners in implementing big projects funded by development agencies as USAID.
 Many Kosovo NGOs visited Slovakia during the post war period and they learnt and achieved many results of long term importance.
 These projects in most cases serve as samples of good projects implemented in Kosovo and in the region as well, because there were also regional/cross border projects implemented led or facilitated by Slovak NGOs.